Do you know what the main differences between cerebral palsy and Parkinson’s disease are?

 There are 4 main types of cerebral palsy:

 - Spastic.
 Up to 80% of individuals with cerebral palsy have this type of CP.
 It’s caused by damage to the motor cortex and primarily characterized by stiff movements caused by spasticity (involuntary muscle contractions).
+Spasticity may affect the whole body, primarily the legs or one side of the body, or even just one limb.

 - Dyskinetic.
 This type of CP is caused by damage to the basal ganglia and primarily characterized by uncontrollable movements.